julianpeeters/avrohugger/README.md

 * Support more Avro types: fixed, decimal via logical types.
 * Support for RPC using the Scavro format.
 * Support for expanding Standard ADT strings into SpecificRecord and Scavro ADTs
+* Integration with Kafka's schema registry

 ## Testing

 The `test` task will only run the tests in `src/test`.
-The `scripted` task runs all tests in `src/test`, as well as the serialization tests in `src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the updated version of `avrohugger` that is to be tested.
+The `scripted` task runs tests in `src/test`, as well as the serialization tests in `avrohugger-core/src/sbt-test`. _Note:_ the scripted tests depend on a local version of `sbt-avrohugger` that needs to be published with the updated version of `avrohugger` that is to be tested.